Lease Accounting as a Service (LAaaS) – Fast track to compliance

-As most existing ERP solutions are not capable of performing the necessary calculations to be complaint with the lease accounting standard, a new lease engine might need to be selected, implemented and maintained.
+As most existing ERP solutions are not capable of performing the necessary calculations to be compliant with the lease accounting standard, a new lease engine might need to be selected, implemented, and maintained.
 And new internal processes need to be set up to make accountants aware of any relevant adjustments to leased assets in the course of the leasing lifecycle.

 Just calculating the project costs per leased asset can sometimes bring surprising results and shows clearly that a different solution is required.
-LAaaS is a most efficient alternative.
+LAaaS is the most efficient alternative.

 Lease Accounting as a Service – LAaaS in a nutshell

 A LAaaS customer does not have to implement its own lease accounting specific processes.
-Instead, it consumes a cloud-based service which takes care of all required contract interpretations, calculations, notifications and the generation of all required journal entries and disclosure numbers.
+Instead, it consumes a cloud-based service that takes care of all required contract interpretations, calculations, notifications, and the generation of all required journal entries and disclosure numbers.